telerik/winforms-docs/richtexteditor/features/mail-merge.md

 RadRichTextEditor comes with a predefined UI for inserting merge fields, previewing the results and fulfilling the merge.
 It is separated in the  Mailings tab:
 ![richtexteditor-features-mail-merge 001](images/richtexteditor-features-mail-merge001.png)

 The options in the drop down button InsertMergeField are automatically populated to match the properties of the objects which are used as data source.
-You can also switch the display mode of the merge fields from FieldCodes (as in the picture) to FieldNames (e.g. “<<FirstName>>”) or preview the results.
+You can also switch the display mode of the merge fields from FieldCodes (as in the picture) to FieldNames (e.g. "<<FirstName>>") or preview the results.

 If you click the "Preview Results" button, the fields will be replaced with the data from the current record, which by default is the first item from the data source.
 Then, you can further iterate through the records using the First, Last, Previous and Next buttons.

 If you wish to save the document as a template, you can do so by executing the SaveFileCommand from the application menu in the ribbon bar.

 >note The merge fields are persisted only in XAML and docx.
 >

 In the end, you can fulfill the mail merge from the MailMerge button, which executes the MailMergeCommand.
 A SaveFileDialog dialog will pop up prompting you to choose where you wish to save the document – result of mail merge and in what file format.